TakashiSasaki/efu/docs/README.md

 # EFU CSV Parser and Serializer Specification

-This document describes the design, behavior, and API of the `efu_csv_utils.py` library, which provides custom parsing and serialization of Everything EFU (CSV) files for lossless round-trip processing.
+This document describes the design, behavior, and API of the `efu` module, which provides custom parsing and serialization of Everything EFU (CSV) files for lossless round-trip processing.

 ---